Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             :alt: screen to register baker for first time showing options to open or close pool for delegation
             :width: 50%

+    5. Set your commissions for your pool.
+This is the percentage you wish to earn from delegators to your pool when you have produced a block.
+Delegators can use this information when choosing a pool.

-    5. If you open a baker pool, you can optionally enter a URL with information about your baker to give delegators more information about your baker pool to help them research baker pools.
+    6. If you open a baker pool, you can optionally enter a URL with information about your baker to give delegators more information about your baker pool to help them research baker pools.
 This information is not shared in the case of a closed baker.

         .. image:: ../images/mobile-wallet/add-baker-pool-url-mw.png
             :alt: screen to register baker for first time showing field to paste URL with metadata for baker pools
             :width: 50%

-    6. You have to export the baker credentials so that you can start the node with the baker keys.
+    7. You have to export the baker credentials so that you can start the node with the baker keys.
 Tap **Export baker keys** and navigate to the place on your device where you want to save the file.
 Give the file a name and the extension .json.

         .. image:: ../images/mobile-wallet/add-baker-export-keys-mw.png
             :alt: screen to register baker for first time showing all of the baker keys with option to export